PathModeus/fame-to-blame/README.md

 Enjoy! =)

+If you want to use carbonAI, uncomment the commented block of powermeter in __main__ and comment the line 57 using appli().

 ## Contact

 If you have any question, feel free to contact one of the creators of the project named below.